Bill Leithhead's Fungi Links

 Fungi Images on the Net Danish site provides links to +3500 fungi images on the internet.

-Mycorrhizas and Symbiosis Excellent photomicrographs of mycorrhizal formation at plants root tips.
+Mycorrhizas and Symbiosis Excellent photomicrographs of mycorrhizal formation at plant root tips.
+From a microscopy site, with links to other similar sites.

 The Fascinating World of Fungi Well-illustrated web site - recommended!
 This is the contents page.